 One benefit of defining the MELL is that it enables us to express the temporal MELT at time t+1 as a weighted average of the start-of-period MELT and the end-of-period MELL.
 (See appendix A2 for the details.)
 Specifically, it can be shown that:

 Here, Ν is the ratio of living labor to total price expressed in labor time.
 This makes 1 – Ν the ratio of dead labor to total price in labor time.

 For Marx, total price equals total value.
 Therefore, the weights reflect the proportions of total value that are created by living labor (Ν) or transferred from dead labor (1 – Ν).
 They can be thought of in another way by noting that total price equals total (both living and dead) labor.
 From this perspective, the weights reflect the ratios of living and dead labor to the total labor either performed or transferred to final output over the period.

 The concept of the MELL can also help to illustrate the way in which the temporal MELT reflects historical movements in prices and productivity.
-It would be possible (though not practical, considering we already have a formula) to approximate the temporal MELT purely as a weighted average of present and past MELLs; that is, as a series of present and past products of P and ρ.
-The further in time we went back, the more accurate the approximation would become.
+Conceptually, the temporal MELT can be likened to a weighted average of present and past MELLs; that is, as a series of present and past products of P and ρ.
+The further in time we go back, the more accurate this representation becomes.